Daisy Duck: Disney parks

 At the Walt Disney Parks and Resorts and on the Disney Cruise Line ships, Daisy is a character for meet-and-greets, parades, and shows.
 Her semi-elusiveness has made her extra popular to an extent, adding to the fact that Daisy is a member of the Sensational Six, therefore making Daisy merchandise even more appealing to collectors.
 After Disney World expanded Fantasyland in 2012, Daisy became available for meet-and-greets at Pete's Silly Sideshow.
-At Epcot, where she appears at the main entrance.
+At Epcot, she appears at the main entrance.
 She has also appeared in restaurants such as the Tusker House and Minnie's Springtime Diner at Hollywood & Vine.

 Daisy appears in an MMORPG game called Toontown Online, based on the theme parks, where she walks around Daisy Gardens leaving comments about passing toons.

 Television

 In the 1996 television series Quack Pack, Daisy was presented as a much more liberated (and patient) woman than in her previous appearances, where she was employed as a television station reporter, with Donald as her cameraman.
 The couple also seem to have a better and steadier relationship compared to the other series.
-In Quack Pack, Daisy had a pet Iguana named Knuckles.
+In Quack Pack, Daisy had a pet iguana named Knuckles.

-Daisy also appeared in the later television series Mickey Mouse Works, Disney's House of Mouse and Mickey Mouse Clubhouse as a regular character (all of which were on the Disney Channel).
-She is also a main character in the Minnie's Bow-Toons shorts and Mickey Mouse Mixed-Up Adventures.
+Daisy also appeared in the later television series Mickey Mouse Works and House of Mouse as a regular character.
+She is also part of the main characters in Mickey Mouse Clubhouse and its spin-offs Minnie's Bow-Toons, Mickey Mouse Mixed-Up Adventures, Mickey Mouse Funhouse and Mickey Mouse Clubhouse+.

-Daisy made her first appearance in the 2017 incarnation of DuckTales, "Louie's Eleven", with MacNeille once again providing her voice.
+Daisy made her first appearance in the 2017 DuckTales series in the season 3 episode "Louie's Eleven", with MacNeille once again providing her voice.
 In this version, Daisy and Donald meet for the first time, and her appearance is similar to the theatrical short, Donald's Diary (1954).
 She is depicted as having a temper like Donald and is an assistant to Duckburg trendsetter, Emma Glamour.
 After Donald attempts to infiltrate one of Glamour's parties to help his band, the Three Caballeros, he and Daisy end up trapped in an elevator and develop a mutual attraction to each other.
-As of the episode "New Gods on the Block!", they became a couple. and "The Last Adventure!".
+As of the episode "New Gods on the Block!", they became a couple.